 The burden of proof lies with the landlord.
 The tenant is considered by the law as the ‘weaker party’, and the landlord or real estate agent is considered the professional party.
 They ought to be aware of the rental law and the given rules and regulations regarding renting out accommodation.

 Make pictures of the state of the accommodation before you leave, and take pictures of the meter readings (meterstanden’) of gas, water and electricity.

 The difference between the check-in meter readings and the check-out meter readings is your actual usage.
 The landlord is required to refund the overpaid service costs when you used fewer utilities than expected.
 If you overuse the utilities, you might be asked to pay for the difference, but the landlord is obligated to refund you the difference if you used less.

 What Can I Do If I Don’t Get My Deposit Back From The Landlord?

 If you don’t get your deposit back from the landlord, you should ask for the reasoning and the invoices.
 If he cannot provide you with a legitimate reason and invoices, you should inform him that you will inquire with a lawyer about your rights.
 Sometimes they will give in and reimburse your deposit, but most of the times, they will try their luck and stick with their point of view.
 The reason for the latter is because they assume that you, as an international student or expat, are not aware of the Dutch rental law and your rights, or you might be back in your home country, which could make all this much more difficult.
 Also, the landlord assumes that most international students or expats don’t want to proceed with legal actions because it takes time and money.
 However, we might be able to help you.
-You can do the FREE contract check and explain your situation.
+You can do a contract check and explain your situation.
 We will check your contract and situation and inform you about your options.